Just listening to what the speaker was asking me to do scared me to death. She said, “Ask God,’What do you think of me?'”

 The first part of this particular lesson was instrumental to Penney’s breakthrough.
 The lesson came out of my own journey.
 I had to accept, own and then walk out my journey.
 I would have never lost 260 pounds if I hadn’t.
 It was definitely not me, but allowing Christ to be my power that got me through.

-These are the types of things we do in Sweet Change Group.
+These are the types of things we do in.my coaching groups.
 It’s more about healing the emotions and the issues that are holding us back from going forward than giving out food plans, but will answer questions about how and what to eat.
 We’ve all been on food plans.
 They all work when we want them to.
-In Sweet Change, we work on the want-to.
+We work on the want-to.

 I would so love for you to experience the kind of breakthroughs others in the group are experiencing.
 There is so much more that God wants for you in this life.
 He didn’t just come so we could eat and sleep, He came that we “might have and enjoy life and have it in abundance to the full, until it overflows.”9

 Oh, and by the way, I wear my “I am beautiful” socks to remind me of what God told me when I asked that risky question.

 6 2 Corinthians 12:9-10 NIV